Mighty Flip Champs!

-Mighty Flip Champs! is a puzzle-platform game, developed and published by WayForward Technologies for the Nintendo DSi's DSiWare digital download service.
-It was first announced on March 9, 2009, and was released on June 1, 2009 in North America and on November 27, 2009 in the PAL regions.
+Mighty Flip Champs! is a puzzle-platform game developed and published by WayForward Technologies for the Nintendo DSi's DSiWare digital download service.
+It was released on June 1, 2009, in North America and on November 27 in the PAL regions.
 The developers took inspiration from multiple sources, including the video games Wendy: Every Witch Way and The Legend of Zelda: A Link to the Past.
 In it, players control Alta, a girl who has to reach a fishman by flipping between areas until she can reach him.
 Since its release, Mighty Flip Champs! received all-around positive reception, while also being called one of the best video games for the DSiWare service.
-It is the first game in the Mighty series, and is followed by Mighty Milky Way (rarest in the series), Mighty Switch Force!, and Mighty Switch Force!
+It is the first game in the Mighty series, and is followed by Mighty Milky Way, Mighty Switch Force! and Mighty Switch Force!
 2.

 The game has been ported to PlayStation 3 and PlayStation Portable via the PlayStation Network as a PlayStation Mini under the title Mighty Flip Champs!
 DX.
 It was released in North America on July 12, 2011.